-Two Kooks » ALL RECIPES » Side Dishes » Sweet & Tangy Grilled Eggplant Recipe
+Two Kooks » All Recipes » Side Dishes » Grilled Sliced Eggplant (Sweet & Tangy)

-Eggplant lovers will rave about this grilled eggplant recipe with a sweet and tangy glaze.
-The beautiful bold colors make this an impressive side dish for any BBQ or picnic.
+Eggplant lovers will rave about this grilled sliced eggplant with a sweet and tangy glaze.
+The beautiful bold colors make it an impressive side dish for any BBQ or picnic in just 18 minutes.

 I’ve been making this eggplant dish all my life.
-My mother called it “candied” eggplant and it showed up in many company and family dinners.
-She broiled it and used a bottled Catalina dressing instead of making it from scratch.
+My mother called it candied eggplant and it showed up in many company and family dinners.
+She used bottled Catalina dressing instead of making it from scratch.

 Honestly, the taste is very close, so don’t be afraid to use that shortcut.
-I did until recently when I discovered how easy it was to quasi-replicate Catalina or French dressing with just a few ingredients.
-Either way, this eggplant side dish is really tasty, looks gorgeous and is simple to make.
+I did until recently when I discovered how easy it was to quasi-replicate Catalina or French dressing with just a few simple ingredients.
+(And a homemade version doesn’t contain all the preservatives of course).

 Eggplant, maple syrup, oil, ketchup, red wine vinegar and seasonings (oregano, garlic powder, salt, pepper),

-Grill, glaze side down, for a few minutes.
-Brush top side with glaze and spray with oil.
-Turn and grill second side for a few minutes.
+Grill the slices of eggplant, glaze side down, for a few minutes.
+Brush the top side with glaze and spray with oil.
+Turn and grill the second side for a few minutes.

 Shortcuts

-• Replace the glaze ingredients with store-bought Catalina or French dressing.
+• Replace the glaze ingredients with store-bought Catalina or French dressing (with a touch of sugar added to the French dressing).
 I do this sometimes (shhh).

-• Instead of grilling, brush both sides with glaze and broil the eggplant for a few minutes on each side.
+• Instead of grilling, brush both sides with glaze and broil the eggplant on a lined pan, sprayed with oil, for a few minutes on each side.

 Make Ahead